I'm a provider

 Genetic testing for a PTEN mutation may be considered medically necessary in a first -degree relative of a proband with a known PTEN mutation. (see Policy Guidelines)

-Genetic testing for a PTEN mutation is considered investigational for all other indications, including, but not limited to, prenatal testing.
+Genetic testing for a PTEN mutation is considered investigational for all other indications.

 If there is no known familial PTEN mutation, comprehensive testing includes full sequence analysis and deletion/duplication analyses.
 The order of testing to optimize yield would be 1) Sequencing of PTEN exons 1-9 and flanking intron regions.
 If no mutation is identified, perform 2) deletion/duplication analysis.
 If no mutation is identified, consider, 3) Promoter analysis (research).
 Promoter analysis detects mutations in ~10% of individuals with CS who do not have an identifiable mutation in the PTEN coding region.